Abstract Submission for the 2021 EHDI Annual Conference is Now Closed.

 Abstract Review and Scoring

-The Meeting goals are to enhance the implementation of comprehensive state-based EHDI programs and improve EHDI services.
+The Conference goals are to enhance the implementation of comprehensive state-based EHDI programs and improve EHDI services.
 This includes current research and research methods related to EHDI, cultural competence of providers and assessment of their abilities to work with children who have hearing loss, their families and communities and enhancing and creating new and ongoing working relationships.

 - Relevance and significance to the early identification of hearing loss and early intervention services for infants and young children with hearing loss and their